GeekyAnts/flutter-starter/folder_structure.md

 #### Utils:

 Utils folder will contain the common files like **size_utils.dart** which will be responsible for the responsive UI of the application.
-User won’t have to use MediaQuery in every file
+You won’t have to use MediaQuery in every file.